-Frozen custard is similar to ice cream, but in addition to the cream and the sugar, egg yolk is added to the concoction to create a creamier, richer texture and flavor.
-The U.S. Food and Drug Administration states that for a frozen dessert to be considered "frozen custard," it must contain 1.4 percent egg yolk solids by weight of the final product.
+Frozen custard is a sweet treat popular throughout the Midwest.
+It’s similar to ice cream, but in addition to the cream and the sugar, egg yolk is added to the concoction to create a creamier, richer texture and flavor.
+The U.S. Food and Drug Administration states that for a frozen dessert to be considered “frozen custard,” it must contain 1.4 percent egg yolk solidsby weight of the final product.

 That minimum is flexible when bulky flavors are added, but once the percentage of egg yolk solids falls below 1.12, the dessert is no longer considered a frozen custard – though it’s still considered delicious by many consumers!

 Safely making frozen custard

 Of course, like any dairy product or food containing egg, it’s important that frozen custard is pasteurized correctly, using the right sanitary shell and tube heat exchangers, before being distributed among frozen custard shops and sold to consumers.

 The FDA has set different requirements for the pasteurization of ice creams and custards than it has for regular milk.
 Since frozen custard contains higher fat content, milk solids and more sugar or sweetener, it’s a more viscous solution and must be pasteurized at a higher temperature and longer duration than milk.
 The presence of egg yolk also requires more robust pasteurization conditions.